Young throws 4 TDs, No. 1 Alabama routs No. 14 Miami 44-13

-ATLANTA – Looking very much like a team capable of making another run at a national title, No. 1 Alabama opened its season with a 44-13 rout of No. 14 Miami on Saturday behind four touchdown passes from Bryce Young in his first college start.
+Young, a sophomore from Southern California, completed 27 of 38 passes for 344 yards — a performance that even managed to please his demanding coach.

+“I thought Bryce did really, really well,” Saban said.
+“The poise he played with, the command he had.
+He kind of took what the defense gave him and really directed the offense in a positive way.”

-The sophomore from Southern California completed 27 of 38 for 344 yards, hooking up with Cameron Latu on a pair of scoring plays and burying the Hurricanes with a 94-yard touchdown pass to Jameson Williams early in the third quarter.
+Young opened with a 37-yard touchdown pass to John Metchie, hooked up with tight end Cameron Latu on a pair of scoring plays and buried the Hurricanes with a 94-yard TD strike to Jameson Williams early in the third quarter.

-Young became the first Alabama quarterback to throw four TD passes in his starting debut.
-Mac Jones and Joe Namath had shared the school record with three scoring throws to begin their stints as the Tide's No. 1 QB.
+“He did a great job of getting the ball to the right guy at the right time in the right place,” Saban said of Young.

+Before Young, Mac Jones and Joe Namath had been the only quarterbacks to throw three TD passes in their first starts for Alabama.

+“There was a lot of anticipation," Young said.
+“It was definitely fun to be out there with my guys.”

-Williams, a transfer from Ohio State, had four receptions for 126 yards in his Alabama debut.
+Speaking of stellar debuts, Williams had four receptions for 126 yards in his first game for the Tide after transferring from Ohio State.

 Alabama led 27-0 before Miami crossed midfield.
 King and the Hurricanes simply made too many mistakes to compete with perhaps the greatest dynasty in college football history.

+Coach Many Diaz tried to put his best spin on the performance.

+“College football is famous for its overreactions after Week 1,” he said.
+“We don't get our story written one game into the season.”

-After romping to coach Nick Saban's record seventh national title with a 13-0 record, the Tide came into the season with some big holes to fill.
+After romping to Saban's record seventh national title with a 13-0 record, the Tide came into the season with some big holes to fill.

 Alabama had a record-tying six players taken in the first round of the NFL draft, including Heisman Trophy-winning receiver DeVonta Smith, star quarterback Jones and defensive stalwart Patrick Surtain II.

-Of course, Saban doesn't rebuild, he simply reloads with another batch of five-star recruits.
+Of course, Saban is never short on five-star recruits.
 The quarterback job went to Young, a dual threat who was highest-rated quarterback prospect ever signed by the Alabama coach.

 After spending a year learning the ropes behind Jones.
-Young was clearly ready to take over as the starter.
+Young was clearly ready to take over.

 He made the short throws.
 He made the long throws.
 He threw it away when necessary.
 He used his legs to avoid getting caught very often behind the line.

-Young's only major mistake was losing a fumble on a hit while attempting to scramble with Alabama leading 41-10.
+“When you have that many guys who have not played that much, with a new quarterback and all that, you're never quite sure how they will respond in competitive situations,” Saban said.
+“I thought we did a great job in the game.
+I was very encouraged.”

 King was 23 of 30 but produced only 173 yards passing, spending much of his time trying to escape the fearsome Alabama rush.
-He was intercepted twice and also lost a fumble.
+He threw two interceptions and lost a fumble.

 The Hurricanes also lost safety Bubba Bolden in the first quarter.
-He was ejected for targeting after lowering his head for a helmet-to-helmet hit on Alabama's Brian Robinson Jr.
+He was ejected for targeting after a helmet-to-helmet hit on Alabama's Brian Robinson Jr.

-Miami finally put together a decent drive in the closing seconds of the first half, converting on fourth-and-6 and taking advantage of a disputed pass interference penalty to set up a 37-yard field by Andy Borregales.

-Any hopes of an improbable comeback were dashed on Miami's first possession of the second half.

 THE TAKEAWAY

-Alabama: The Tide picked up where it left off in 2020, blowing out another ranked opponent.
+Alabama: The Tide picked up where it left off, blowing out another ranked opponent.
 Saban's team has no apparent weaknesses, but made just enough mistakes to give the coach something to bark about in practice next week.

 UP NEXT

-Alabama: Hosts FCS school Mercer next Saturday in what should be another laugher at Bryant-Denny Stadium.
+Alabama: Hosts FCS school Mercer next Saturday in what should be another laugher.

 Miami: Faces Appalachian State next Saturday in the Hurricanes’ home opener.